prism-break/prism-break/README.md

 ## 1. Edit

+    # add the project information
-    vi ./source/db/en-projects.ls
+    vi ./source/db/en-projects.json

+    # add the project logo (60x60 PNG)
+    cp project-logo-60x60.png ./source/assets/images/medium/

 ## 2. Test

     npm install
     make test      # builds ./public/en for preview purposes

+## 3. Translate

+    # you don't have to translate the project yourself,
+    # but make it possible for someone else to do so
+    # by copying your edits to all of the language files:
+    ./source/db/*-projects.json

-If it looks good here, feel free to commit the changes and submit a pull request.
-Steps #3 and #4 are only necessary if you want to build your own copy of the site.
+At this point, feel free to commit the changes and submit a pull request.
+Steps #4 and #5 are only necessary if you want to build your own copy of the site.

 ## 3. Build